MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 Review this article to [Learn how to assign roles](../microsoft-viva-admin-roles.md).

-To create a set of featured content that will show up for your users, select the **Create featured set** in the top left corner.
+To create a set of featured content that displays up for your users, select the **Create featured set** in the top left corner.

 ## Managing Providers

 Navigate to **Manage Providers** for a detailed view of all configured learning providers and to manage the learning providers and respective offerings.
-Refer to [Manage learning management systems](../learning/configure-lms.md) and [Add other content providers](../learning/configure-other-content-sources.md) for more information.
+See [Manage learning management systems](../learning/configure-lms.md) and [Add other content providers](../learning/configure-other-content-sources.md) for more information.

 The following features are accessible by the listed admin roles: